Disability Discrimination

 Employers also need to provide reasonable accommodations for your disability so that you can do your job.
 These may be changes to your job responsibilities, workplace, or schedule.
 It may also include a medical leave of absence.

 Eastern Maine Law represents current and former employees in disability discrimination claims.
 Employers rarely admit that they discriminate because of disability.
-It is not necessary to show direct evidence to prove a case if you have a disability and are treated worse than others who do not have evidence of discrimination.
+It is not necessary to show direct evidence to prove a case if you have a disability and are treated worse than others because of it.

 Cases can be resolved early.
 They may go through the Maine Human Rights Commission or court.
 Sometimes cases go all the way to trial, but that is up to you.
 Eastern Maine Law is ready and willing to go to trial when necessary.